Rugby World Cup

-The Men's Rugby World Cup is a rugby union tournament contested every four years between the top international teams, the winners of which are recognised as the world champions of the sport.
+The Men's Rugby World Cup is a rugby union tournament contested every four years between the top international teams, the winners of which are recognized as the world champions of the sport.

 The tournament is administered by World Rugby, the sport's international governing body.
 The winners are awarded the Webb Ellis Cup, named after William Webb Ellis who, according to a popular legend, invented rugby by picking up the ball during a football game and running with it.

 The tournament was first held in 1987 and was co-hosted by New Zealand and Australia.
 Four countries have won the trophy; South Africa four times, New Zealand three times, Australia twice, and England once.
 South Africa is the current champion, having defeated New Zealand in the final of the 2023 tournament.

 Sixteen teams participated in the tournament from 1987 until 1995; in 1999, the tournament expanded to twenty teams.
 Japan hosted the 2019 Rugby World Cup and France hosted the 2023 Rugby World Cup.
 The tournament will expand again to twenty-four teams when it is held in Australia in 2027.

 Starting in 2021, the women's equivalent tournament was officially renamed the Rugby World Cup to promote equality with the men's tournament.
 However, the 2021 event was the only one to use this naming convention as at the end of the 2023 World Cup, World Rugby announced that all future tournaments would include the words "Men's" or "Women's" in their titles.
-The first event to use this convention will be the 2025 Women's Rugby World Cup, while the 2027 Men's Rugby World Cup will be the first to include "Men's" in its title.
+The first event to use this convention was the 2025 Women's Rugby World Cup, while the 2027 Men's Rugby World Cup will be the first to include "Men's" in its title.

 Format

 Qualification

-Under the current format, 20 teams qualify for each Rugby World Cup.
-Twelve teams qualify automatically based on their performance in the previous World Cup—the top three teams in each of the four group (pool) stages of the previous tournament qualify for the next tournament as seeded teams.
-The qualification system for the remaining eight places is region-based, with a total eight teams allocated for Europe, five for Oceania, three for the Americas, two for Africa, and one for Asia.
+Under the current format, 24 teams qualify for each Rugby World Cup.
+Twelve teams qualified automatically for the 2027 edition, as a consequence of finishing top three in their 2023 pool.
+The qualification for the remaining 12 spots was allocated regionally; with a total of ten teams allocated for Europe, seven for the Pacific, two for South America - an additional space for a play-off between South America and the Pacific - two for Africa, one for Asia.
 The last place is determined by an intercontinental play-off.